SantiagoV18/serf-implementation/README.md

 sudo mv serf /usr/local/bin/
 ```

-Run backend node.
+-Run backend node.
 To add more nodes, just change the node name and port on the code.
-Check the status with
+You can check the status with
 ```
   serf members
 ```

-Run load balancer.
+-Run load balancer.

-Send a request to the load balancer using curl.
+-Send a request to the load balancer using curl.
 ```
 curl -X POST http://127.0.0.1:5000/request -H "Content-Type: application/json" -d '{"message": "Hello World"}'
 ```

-You should see:
+-You should see:

-  -On load balancer terminal
+On the load balancer terminal
   ```
   Forwarding request to backend: 127.0.0.1:8000
   ```
-  -On backend terminal
+On the backend terminal
   ```
   Processed: Hello World
   ```